GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Style the home (notifications) page

-Now that you have the basic styling done for the website as a whole, you can focus on styling the elements unique to each page.
-Let's start with the home page.
-This time we'll embed the style directly into the HTML instead of placing it in a separate file.
+Now that you have the basic styling done for the website as a whole, you can focus on styling the elements unique to each page, starting with the home page.
+This time you'll embed the style directly into the HTML instead of placing it in a separate file.
 1. Indent and set the font size for the notification messages.
 In your html file that controls the home page, modify the `<div>` to include a style instruction:

     ```html